anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.rst

 VLAN, DNS, and gateway information should be defined here.
 The IDF file also contains configuration options for the Kubernetes deployment using BMRA.
 These options are described in greater detail below.

-More details regarding these descriptor files as well as their schema are very well documented in :doc:`ref_impl_cntt-ri:chapters/chapter08`.
+More details regarding these descriptor files and their schema are documented in :doc:`ref_impl_cntt-ri:chapters/chapter08`.

 For the high availability requirement at least 3 nodes should be running as master with etcd enabled, but only a single